 M.S. in Information Technology

-Pending Approval of the U.S. Department of Education
+Approved by the U.S. Department of Education

 In May, 2017, the University System of Georgia’s Board of Regents approved the Master of Science in Information Technology (MSIT).
 Pending Approval of the U.S. Department of Education, the new MSIT proposed for fall 2018 will allow Georgia Southern’s IT faculty to expand their cutting-edge research programs.